animo/siera-cli/README.md

 community agent as your default environment, or use your own agent.

 ## Common examples

+Below you will find some of the most common useful commands within the Aries CLI.
+To see all options, simply use the `--help` or `-h` flag.

 ### Creating an invitation for the toolbox